 - Counsel in a wide variety of contract and business tort cases.

-- Law Clerk, Honorable Federico A. Moreno, Chief Judge of the U.S. District Court, Southern District of Florida
+- Law Clerk, Honorable Federico A. Moreno, Chief Judge of the United States District Court for the Southern District of Florida

-- Judicial Intern, Honorable Loren A. Smith, U.S. Court of Federal Claims
+- Judicial Intern, Honorable Loren A. Smith, The United States Court of Federal Claims

 Professional & Community Involvement